mdparker/Derelict3/README.markdown

 void someFunc()
 {

-// Load the OpenGL library and all functions up to OpenGL 1.1 DerelictGL3.load();
+// Load the OpenGL library and all functions up to OpenGL 1.1.
+It is not strictly
+// necessary to load this before creating a context, unless you need to call some
+// system-specific functions from the OpenGL shared library during context creation.
+// You could call further below, just before the reload function.
+I prefer to load
+// all of my shared libraries first so that I can fail early if they are not available.
+DerelictGL3.load();

 // Create your (preferably forward-compatible) OpenGL context